jerrybot2323/The-Logical-Memory-Communication-Example/README.md

-# The-Logical-Memory-Communication-Example
+# The Logical-Memory Communication Example
-A new system
+A more efficient and optimized approach for CPU and RAM communication.